Lucky123-cloud/bvat-backend/README.md

 cp .env.sample .env
 Edit .env with your database credentials:

-text
+//make sure you have this set up on your side

 PORT=3000
 DB_HOST=localhost
 DB_PORT=5432
 DB_NAME=bvat_db
 DB_USER=your_username
 DB_PASSWORD=your_password

 4. Create the database
-bash
 createdb bvat_db

-5. Run migrations
+6. Run migrations
-bash
 npm run migrate

 6. Seed the database
-bash
 npm run seed

-7. Start the server
+8. Start the server
-bash
 npm start
-For development with auto-restart:
+For development with auto-restart: npm run dev

-bash
-npm run dev
 🧪 Testing the API
 Using the test script
-bash

 # Install axios if not already installed
 npm install axios

 # Run the test script
 node api-tests.js
 Using cURL commands
-bash

 # Make the script executable (Unix-based systems)
 chmod +x test-api.sh